jaredmcgrath/LikeCompiler/Documentation.md

 tConcatenate, tRepeatString, tSubString, tLength, tChr, tOrd, tStringEQ, tInitialValue, tInitEnd, tCaseElse, and tCaseElseEnd were added in the Output section of `semantic.ssl` in the non-compound operations section, as they all do not take operand(s).
 All references to `sType` were changed to `sLike` to reflect the new semantic input token.

 ## Programs
+In the `Program` rule, the `Block` call following the handling of program parameters was replaced with a call to `Statement` to allow nesting of program scopes.

 A null program test file was created, `null_program.pt` within the testSuite to ensure the base case of a null program was working fine before proceeding.

 ## Block
 All changes made in `semantic.ssl`.
-The Block rule was modified with the following changes:
+The `Block` rule was modified with the following changes:

-Alternatives within the old Statement rule were added in the Block rule, within the selection loop.
-This is because in Like, declarations and statements can be mixed together which allows their handling to be called from the same rule, Block.
+Alternatives within the old `Statement` rule were added in the `Block` rule, within the selection loop.
+This is because in Like, declarations and statements can be mixed together which allows their handling to be called from the same rule, `Block`.

-Recognition of the input token `sBegin` was moved to the beginning of the Block rule and `sEnd` was added at the end of the Block rule, outside the selection loop.
+Recognition of the input token `sBegin` was moved to the beginning of the `Block` rule and `sEnd` was added at the end of the `Block` rule, outside the selection loop.
 This is because all sequences of declarations and statements are wrapped between `sBegin` and `sEnd` in the Like parser.
-Since the terminating `sEnd` was handled in the Block rule, the `BeginStmt` rule was unnecessary and removed.
+Since the terminating `sEnd` was handled in the `Block` rule, the `BeginStmt` rule was unnecessary and removed.
-In the choices merged from Statement, `sBegin` handling was removed as it simply called the `BeginStmt` rule which was no longer needed.
+In the choices merged from `Statement`, `sBegin` handling was removed as it simply called the `BeginStmt` rule which was no longer needed.

-The Statement rule was modified such that it pushes a new scope, calls Block and pops the corresponding scope. `oSymbolTblPushScope` was used to create a new table scope to differentiate variables outside the current scope, then called @Block to handle the declarations and statements, then `oSymbolTblPopScope` was used to pop that scope.
+The `Statement` rule was modified such that it pushes a new scope, calls `Block` and pops the corresponding scope. `oSymbolTblPushScope` was used to create a new table scope to differentiate variables outside the current scope, then called `@Block` to handle the declarations and statements, then `oSymbolTblPopScope` was used to pop that scope.
 In Like, this is necessary because sequences of declarations and statements defines their own scope.

-In the Program rule, the Block call following the handling of program parameters was replaced with a call to Statement to allow nesting of program scopes.

 ## Variables & Types
 All changes were made in `semantic.ssl`.